Japanese M.A. Program

 The graduate program in Japanese literature at the University of Washington is one of the largest and most dynamic in North America.
 With five graduate faculty, the program is strong in both modern and pre-modern literature, and provides training in primary source reading, textual analysis, and current approaches to Japanese literature and visual culture.
 Students who enter the program will work with a faculty adviser to design an individualized course of study that best suits their goals and needs.
 Anyone with a deep interest in Japanese language, literature, and culture is encouraged to apply.

-Students in the M.A. program must satisfy the Master’s Degree requirements set by the Graduate School at the time of their graduation.
+Students in the M.A. program must satisfy the degree requirements set by the Graduate School at the time of their graduation.
 The M.A. program requires a minimum of 45 credits at the 400-level or higher.
 At least 18 credits must be completed in numerically graded courses at the 400 and 500 level, and 18 credits at the 500 level and above.
 Credits may be earned through a combination of coursework and research.
-Each student will customize his or her course of study in consultation with his or her faculty advisor.
+Each student will customize their course of study in consultation with their faculty adviser.

 In addition to coursework and the general examinations, the M.A. degree requires students to submit original research in one of two ways: